 D.16-09-056 at OP 4(b) and Section 4.1.3.2 states that the tariff or contract language of affected DR programs shall be revised to include a new and separate provision outlining the prohibitions and requiring a customer to agree to it.

-D.16-09-056 at OP 4(c) states that new non-residential customers shall provide a signature agreeing to the prohibition or the default adjustment at the time of enrollment and that returning non-residential customers shall do so no later than December 31, 2017.
+D.16-09-056 at OP 4(c) states that new non-residential customers shall provide a signature agreeing to the prohibition or the default adjustment at the time of enrollment and that returning non-residential customers shall do so by attestation no later than December 31, 2017.

-D.16-09-056 at Section 4.1.3.2 requires DR providers to revise their program tariff or contract language for non-residential customers to state that they are required to indicate, at the time of enrollment, whether they have a prohibited resource on their premises.
+D.16-09-056 at Section 4.1.3.2 requires DR providers to revise their program tariff or contract language for new non-residential customers to state that they are required to indicate, at the time of enrollment, whether they have a prohibited resource on their premises and whether it will be used to provide curtailment during a DR event.

 In AL 3466-E-A et al. the Utilities did not provide correct or complete language required in attestations for non-residential customers in D.16-09-056.